UPPMAX/R-python-julia-matlab-HPC/docs/matlab/add_onsMatlab.rst

 .. keypoints::

    - Many Add-Ons, like toolboxes and packages are available at the Clusters
-   - You can view add-ons and toolboxes
+   - You can view Add-Ons and toolboxes

       - It is all more or less graphical

-    - You can install add-ons
+    - To install Add-Ons

-      - Search in add-ons explorer and install.
+      - Search in Add-Ons explorer and install.
       - Ends up in local folder and is in the path so it should be reached wherever you are in the file tree.